karlcswanson/CatPatch/README.md

 A [drill template](doc/drillguide.pdf) can be found in the docs folder.
 ![Response](doc/img/response.png)

+Labels can be printed on standard ID cards and can be attached with 3M Command Strip adhesive.
 ## I just want the boards, how do I get boards?
 The boards used for this project are shared at [OSHPARK](https://oshpark.com/profiles/karlcswanson) and can be ordered there.